Teamwork/android-clean-architecture/README.md

 # Clean Architecture on Android: the Teamwork.com way!
 The purpose of this repository is to showcase, with a very simple (but hopefully clear) sample *Android* project, how we have implemented Uncle Bob's [Clean Architecture](https://8thlight.com/blog/uncle-bob/2012/08/13/the-clean-architecture.html) in our applications.

-Given that broad nature of the topic and the amount of implementation details necessary to implement a working production project, we have simplified our example and focused solely on the following areas:
+Given that broad nature of the topic and the amount of implementation details necessary to implement a working production project, we have simplified our example as much as possible and focused solely on the following areas:
 - **Module structure:** each architecture layer has its own module, following closely the _Clean_ principles and naming.
 - **Separation of layers**: how to configure Gradle making use of `api`/`implementation` to hide unwanted dependencies
 - **Dependency Injection:** how to set up *Dagger 2* for a multi-module environment, but still ensuring the above point